 Toggle: English / Spanish

-Thiamin is one of the B vitamins, a group of water-soluble vitamins that are part of many of the chemical reactions in the body.
+Thiamin is one of the B vitamins.
+The B vitamins are a group of water-soluble vitamins that are part of many of the chemical reactions in the body.

 Vitamin B1; Thiamine